Designing and Maintaining a Personal Finance Tracker for Savings and Investment Goals with Notion

 Within your finance tracker page, create a section for budgeting.
 Set up a new database for budget categories with these properties:

-- Category Name: The name or description of the budget category.
+• Category Name: The description or title of the budget category.

-- Budget Amount: The planned amount to allocate for the category.
+• Budget Amount: The planned allocation for the category.

-- Actual Spent: Use calculated properties to automatically sum up expenditures from your transactions.
+• Actual Spent: Use calculated properties to automatically sum expenditures from your transactions.

 Generate Reports and Visualizations